 Margaret Chu, general manager of The Times Hotel, has returned from a meeting of the local hotel association.
-The head of the state government agency on international tourism made a presentation and asked the attendees to support the state's efforts to secure international visitors to the area.
-He said recent reports indicate that foreign visitors to the state will increase by 25 percent in the next two years.
+There was a presentation by the head of the state government agency on international tourism, who asked the attendees to support the state's efforts to secure international visitors to the area.
+He said that recent reports indicate that foreign visitors to the state will increase by 25 percent in the next two years.
 The economic impact of this tourism could mean more than \$100 million to the local economy.

-Ms. Chu calls her hotel professor friend, Monica Blair, at the local university and asks if Dr. Blair has a student or two who might want to take on a project of outlining concepts to use in preparing a front desk staff for international visitors.
+Ms. Chu calls her hotel professor friend Monica

+Blair at the local university and asks if Dr. Blair has a student or two who might want to take on a project of outlining concepts to use in preparing a front desk staff for international visitors.
 The students would work with Ana Chavarria, front office manager.

-Prior to visiting Ms. Chavarria, the students are instructed to prepare an outline focusing on the question, "What does the international guest need to know to have a successful visit to our town?"
+Prior to visiting Ms. Chavarria, the students are instructed to prepare an outline focusing on the question "What does the international guest need to know to have a successful visit to our town?"